Vox Media: Vox

-The video game website Polygon launched in 2012 as Vox Media's third property, and publishes news, culture, reviews, and videos.
-The site's founding staff included the editors-in-chief of the gaming sites Joystiq, Kotaku (Brian Crecente), and The Escapist.
-Staff published on The Verge as "Vox Games" beginning in February 2012, and launched as Polygon in October.
-The network features long-form journalism that focuses on the people making and playing the games rather than the games alone, and uses a "direct content sponsorship" model of online advertising.
-Christopher Plante serves as the current editor.

 Eater

 Eater is a food and dining network of sites, offering reviews and news about the restaurant industry.
 The network was founded by Lockhart Steele and Ben Leventhal in 2005, and originally focused on dining and nightlife in New York City.
 Eater launched a national site in 2009, and covered nearly 20 cities by 2012.
 Vox Media acquired Eater, along with two others comprising the Curbed Network, in late 2013.
 In 2017, Eater had 25 local sites in the United States in Canada, and launched its first international site in London.
 The site has been recognized four times by the James Beard Foundation Awards.
 Eater is led by editor-in-chief Amanda Kludt.

 New York magazine

 New York is an American biweekly magazine concerned with life, culture, politics, and style generally, and with a particular emphasis on New York City.
 On September 24, 2019, it was announced that the magazine's parent company, New York Media, was acquired by Vox Media.

 The magazine's website, NYMag.com, was a companion to the magazine until it was relaunched as a news site in 2006.
 It further includes several branded sites: